 Follow the directions below to minimize smoke spillage while re-loading the stove.

-- 1 Open the air control all the way (push it in). - 2 Open the door slightly.
+- 1 Open the air control all the way (pull it out). - 2 Open the door slightly.
 Let the airflow inside the firebox to stabilize before opening the doors fully. - 3 Load wood onto the fire.

 Overnight Burn